laurarokkjaer/Visual_portfolio_assignment_3/README.md

 ## Discussion of results
 something about
 - a user defined input (what that could do for the assignment and the reproducability
-- the transision from a notebook to a .py script